 Important information about J-2 Status

-- After dependent(s) arrive in Shepherdstown, please provide the Office of International Initiatives with a copy of their passport biographic page(s), visa stamp(s), and electronic form I-94(s).
+- After dependent(s) arrive in Shepherdstown, please provide the Office of International Affairs with a copy of their passport biographic page(s), visa stamp(s), and electronic form I-94(s).

 - A J-2 spouse or child may not be admitted for longer periods of time than the principal exchange visitor.
 After the program completion date on the Form DS-2019, the exchange visitor J-1 and the J-2 dependents may stay in the U.S. for an additional period of 30 days; this is called the grace period.
 During this time, they may travel within the U.S. but may not be employed.